sarah-vanvelzer/Adios/README.md

 # Adios
-A SwiftUI app designed to bring closure to food moments through benefit reframing and a visual map.
+A SwiftUI app that supports eating disorder recovery by reframing food moments through generated benefits & a visual map.

 ## About
 Adios is an iOS app designed to help people in eating disorder recovery close the loop on food moment.